e3-/RESERVE-Public/README.md

-# RESCUE
+# RESERVE
-Renewable Energy Salient Combined Uncertainty Estimator
+Previously known as RESCUE (Renewable Energy Salient Combined Uncertainty Estimator)

 ## *Legal Information:*
 This file is part of the E3 RESERVE Model.